Skip to main content

 Ownership

-Object ownership is a security feature used to control access to an object as well as oversee who has that control.
-In Dremio, each object MUST have an owner, and may have only one owner.
-Ownership is automatically granted to the user who initially creates the object.
-For example, if User1 creates an S3 data source, Dremio automatically assigns ownership of the source to User1.
+Object ownership is a security feature used to control access to an object.
+In Dremio, each object must have an owner, and may have only one owner.
+Ownership is automatically granted to the user who initially created the object.
+For example, when user1 creates an S3 data source, Dremio automatically assigns ownership of the source to user1.

-The implication of ownership is that only an object's owner retains all privileges for that object.
-As a result, the owner can grant or revoke user and role access to that object and its child objects, modify the object's settings, and drop or delete the object as desired.
-Read View Delegation and Methods of Privilege Assignment for examples and more information.
+• By default, ownership includes all privileges for that object.
+The object owner can grant or revoke access privileges to the object and its child objects, modify an object's settings, and delete the object as desired.
+See Granting Privileges Using SQL Commands for more information.

 The following behaviors and limitations apply to ownership: